Vaea Fifita: Club career

+International career

 After a good season in 2016, Fifita was called up to the All Blacks end-of-year tour in 2016 as a replacement for the injured Sam Whitelock, and Luke Romano, after Romano left the tour due to a bereavement.
 He was not capped on the tour however, with fellow newcomer, Scott Barrett, preferred over Fifita.

-Fifita competed at the 2017 Brisbane Global Tens with the Hurricanes but was injured during the competition and missed the first half of the season as a result.

 Fifita was named in the All Blacks team in 2017 for the British and Irish Lions series and test against Samoa in Auckland, being called up as injury cover for All Black captain Kieran Read.
 Fifita quickly became a regular starter for New Zealand and made six appearances for the All Blacks in 2017.
 Fifita and his Hurricanes team-mate Jordie Barrett both earned their first cap for New Zealand in the 78-0 win against Samoa on 16 June 2017, one day prior to Fifita's 25th birthday, where Fifita replaced veteran Jerome Kaino off the bench 57 minutes into the test.
 Fifita performed well and scored a try on debut, following an offload from winger Israel Dagg.

-On 27 June 2017, Fifita started at blindside flanker for the Hurricanes against the touring British and Irish Lions side.
-Despite being behind 7-23 at half time, the Hurricanes managed to make a comeback.
-Fifita scored a try for the Hurricanes with ten minutes left as part of this comeback, pushing past Lions forwards George Kruis and CJ Stander to score.
-Fifita's try allowed the Hurricanes to draw 31-31 against the Lions.

 Although Fifita did not play in the first two rounds of the competition, Fifita was given his first test start on 9 September 2017, against Argentina at Taranaki in the 2017 Rugby Championship.
 Fifita showcased the best performance of his career, scoring his second test try and getting fans, players, and the media raving about his performance.
 His try sparked a comeback for the All Blacks and was a 40m solo try where he out-ran winger, Santiago Cordero and fullback Joaquín Tuculet.
 Fifita was awarded Man of the Match for his 80-minute performance, which heavily contributed to the All Blacks' 39-22 win.
 With Head Coach Steve Hansen wanting to rest the incoming regular starter at blindside flanker, Liam Squire, Fifita started again against Argentina in Buenos Aires on 30 September, but failed to make the same impact as the previous match.

 Fifita started against the Barbarians in a 31-22 win, and with injury to Jerome Kaino and illness to Liam Squire, Fifita made a start against France in the 38-18 win on the end-of-year tour's first test.
 Fifita started once more on the tour, against Scotland in a 22-17 win.
 Fifita's efforts on the end of year tour produced a try against the Barbarians, but a mixed performance against Scotland.